iswunistuttgart/darus_data_download/Readme.md

     python scripts/get_data.py
    ```

-5. If the dataset(s) you want to use are not (yet) public, then get your API Token on <https://darus.uni-stuttgart.de/dataverseuser.xhtml?selectTab=apiTokenTab> and fill it in `scripts/config.json`.
-Otherwise, leave the `'api_key'` field empty.
+5. If the dataset(s) you want to use are not (yet) public, then get your API Token on <https://darus.uni-stuttgart.de/dataverseuser.xhtml?selectTab=apiTokenTab> and fill it in a file named`.darus_apikey`. **Warning:** never check in your api_key via git!
+Within this repository it is added to .gitignore
 6. Configure the data to download in `scripts/config.json`.
 The doi of each dataset is in the format `doi:10.18419/darus-????` (find your own data on <https://darus.uni-stuttgart.de/dataverseuser.xhtml?selectTab=dataRelatedToMe>)
+7. If you are using this module as submodule: mov the `config.json` file to the directory above this repository and check it in with your parent git project to keep data configuration reproducible
-7. Download/update all data by running
+8. Download/update all data by running

     ```bash
     python scripts/get_data.py